bang/json-conf-autoref/README.md

 ## Version

-0.1.2
+0.1.3

 ## Intro

-This module takes advantage from JSON that have a data strucutre similar to Python as a usual json file except that is allowed to create **variables** and refer to this variables in any part of the JSON file, following the rules at bellow:
+This module takes advantage from JSON that have a data strucutre similar to Python as a usual json file except that is allowed to create **variables** and refer to this variables in any part of the JSON file, following the rules at below:

 * Variables reference example: `"${name_of_some_variable}"`;